Boarders/slick-blog/site/posts/halting2.md

   fix-↓ : ∀ {Γ ty} {expr : Expr (Γ , ty) ty}
     -> fix expr ↓ (expr [ fix expr ])
 ```
-We use call-by-value semantics and so we reduce arguments to values
+We use (something close to) a call-by-name semantics and so don't necessarily
-before performing $\beta$-reduction.
+reduce arguments to values before performing $\beta$-reduction.
 We also fix a leftmost evaluation order
+for applications reducing the left argument to a value before the right argument.
-for applications.
-We then extend this relation to its reflective, transitive closure
+We extend this relation to its reflective, transitive closure - the stepping relation -
-to denote the stepping relation - that one expression can reduce to another.
+that one expression can, in some number of steps, reduce to another.

 ```agda
 data _⇓_ : ∀ {Γ ty} → Expr Γ ty → Expr Γ ty → Set where